Bicycle & Pedestrian Count Program

 Counting at the 17 annual and 12 odd-year stations requires the assistance of many volunteers, but allows the MPO to collect data at a much wider geographic scale than would otherwise be possible.
 The methods for counting were developed using standards provided by the National Bicycle and Pedestrian Documentation Project (NBPD).
 In addition to setting out standard data collection methodology, NBPD collects and reports on data from across the country.
 Missoula's count program contributes to that national effort.

 For more information on the Bicycle and Pedestrian Count Program, check out our annual report.
 If you are interested in volunteering for the next count, fill out this form to be notified of upcoming activities.

 One of the many challenges we face with our volunteer count program is how to deal with fluctuations in weather, special events and seasonal changes when estimating AADT.
 Although seasonal adjustment factors are available from NBPD, those estimates are based on regional data and don't strictly apply to Missoula.

-The Eco-Multi counter logs each bicycle and pedestrian continuously, 24-hours day.
+The Eco-Multi counter logs each bicycle and pedestrian trip continuously, 24-hours a day.
 Every 15 minutes that data is transmitted via satellite to EcoCounter, who then upload the data to a web portal.
 Continuous data from the counter is available through the portal, and users have a variety of analysis tools or can download the data for more involved analysis.